 Putting it all together

-Individually, Sunshine events, profiles, and custom objects each offer better insight into your customers and their relationship to your organization.
+Individually, Sunshine events, profiles, and legacy custom objects each offer better insight into your customers and their relationship to your organization.
 Events and profiles are always oriented around users.
 When custom events, profiles, and objects are used together, you can start to see a complete picture of the customer in a single view.
 This enables you to break down knowledge silos, solve real-world problems, and increase efficiency.

 In addition to exposing some of the Sunshine data in the customer context interface to improve your agents' ability to help your customers, you can also use Zendesk Marketplace apps or create your own Zendesk app to extend Zendesk Support and use more of your Sunshine data.